A generalized e-value feature detection method with FDR control at multiple resolutions

 \section{Experiment on HIV mutation data}

-We compare the eDS+gKF-filter, $\text{eDS+gKF}(c_{\text{kn}})$-filter, multilayer knockoff filter, and knockoff filter on the study of identifying mutations and their clusters in Human Immunodeficiency Virus Type 1 (HIV-1) associated with drug resistance.
-The dataset\footnote{Data available online at \href{http://hivdb.stanford.edu/pages/published\_analysis/genophenoPNAS2006/}{http://hivdb.stanford.edu/pages/published\_analysis/genophenoPNAS2006/}.} previously analyzed in~\cite{Barber2015, Dai2022, lu2018deeppink, rhee2006genotypic, song2021variable}, contains drug resistance measurements across various drug classes and genotype information on samples of HIV-1.
-Our analysis focuses on seven drugs (APV, ATV, IDV, LPV, NFV, RTV, SQV) for protease inhibitors (PIs) and three drugs (ABC, D4T, AZT) for nucleoside reverse transcriptase inhibitors (NRTIs).
-A notable distinction of our study from previous work on the dataset is our dual focus: we aim not only to obtain reliable results for individual mutations (i.e., controlling individual-FDR), but also to ensure reliable findings at the position level (i.e., controlling group-FDR simultaneously).
+We compare the proposed eDS-filter, e-MKF~\citep{gablenz2023catch}, MKF+~\citep{katsevich2019multilayer}, and the knockoff filter~\cite{Barber2015} in the study of identifying mutations and their clusters in the human immunodeficiency virus type 1 (HIV-1) associated with drug resistance.
+The dataset\footnote{Data available online at \href{http://hivdb.stanford.edu/pages/published\_analysis/genophenoPNAS2006/}{http://hivdb.stanford.edu/pages/published\_analysis/genophenoPNAS2006/}.} previously analyzed in~\cite{Barber2015, Dai2022, lu2018deeppink, rhee2006genotypic, song2021variable}, contain drug resistance measurements in various drug classes and genotype information in HIV-1 samples.
+Our analysis focuses on seven drugs (APV, ATV, IDV, LPV, NFV, RTV, SQV) for protease inhibitors (PIs) and four drugs (ABC, AZT, D4T, DDI) for nucleoside reverse transcriptase inhibitors (NRTIs).
+A notable distinction of our study from previous work is our dual focus: we aim not only to obtain reliable results for individual mutations (i.e., controlling individual-FDR), but also to ensure reliable findings at the position level (i.e., controlling group-FDR simultaneously).

-The information and preprocessing steps for the dataset are outlined as follows.
+The information and preprocessing steps for the data set are described below.
 The response variable $Y$ represents the log-fold increase of lab-tested drug resistance.
-The feature $X_{j}$ indicates whether mutation $j$ is present, which is binary.
+The feature $X_{j}$ indicates whether the mutation $j$ is present, which is binary.
 Different mutations at the same location are treated as distinct features.
 Accordingly, mutations are naturally grouped based on their known locations.
 Our goal is to identify which locations are more likely to harbor important mutations and which mutations influence drug resistance.
-For each drug, we preprocess the data by removing rows lacking drug resistance information and retaining mutations that appear in more than three times in the sample for that drug.
-The sample size, number of mutations, and number of groups (positions) are summarized in Table~\ref{table1}.
+For each drug, we preprocess the data by removing rows lacking drug resistance information and retaining mutations that appear more than three times in the sample for that drug.
+The sample size, number of mutations and number of groups (positions) are summarized in Table~\ref{table1}.
 Consistent with~\cite{Barber2015, Dai2022}, we assume a linear model between the response and features with no interaction terms.